 Story #15996: human WGS fastq to gvcf variant calling with GATK4 CWL (with report)

-#3 Updated by Jiayong Li 7 months ago
+#3 Updated by Jiayong Li over 1 year ago

 1. Mostly looks good to me.
 There're a lot of white spaces through out workflow, would look better to customers if we remove them.

 2. There is style inconsistency for invoking requirement.

 These two styles are both valid, but having both present could be confusing to customers.
 The latter style is recommented.

 4. In gatk-haplotypecaller-with-interval.cwl, $(runtime.outdir) is not necessary, since it's the default output directory.